-MCD OUTCOME COMPONENT SCHOOL PLAN screened at the beginning of the school year in order to identify learners that need additional support or advanced learners that need acceleration or extended learning opportunities.
-Instruction is matched to student needs based on levels of performance and rates of student progress.
-Over time, quick curriculum-based assessments are used to measure growth, monitor progress and inform changes in instruction.
-Differentiation of instruction begins in Tier I and continues across the tiers.
+MCD OUTCOME COMPONENT SCHOOL PLAN Differentiation of instruction begins in Tier I and continues across the tiers.
 It requires recognition of students' varying levels of readiness, interests, background knowledge, language, culture, and learning preferences.
 It is the ability to respond to and proactively plan for differing abilities in the same classroom.
-Differentiation can occur through modifications to the content (what is taught), process (how its taught), product (how learning is shown), and/or resources available in the classroom (core program or supplementary materials).
+Differentiation can occur through modifications to the content (what is taught), process (how it's taught), product (how learning is shown), and/or resources available in the classroom (core program or supplementary materials).
 In order to differentiate instruction to maximize student growth, teachers can add depth and complexity to the curriculum, scaffold lessons, pre-assess students to form flexible groupings, implement interest and/or learning centers, employ questioning strategies, allow for independent study, preview, review, reteach, and frontload.
-When assessment measures indicate that a student needs more instruction and intervention to access the core curriculum, then Tier 2 services are provided. • Tier 2, known as "Strategic or Supplemental Intervention," is provided in addition to Tier 1 core instruction.
-Strategic intervention is for 10-15% of students that need additional time and types of instruction to learn successfully.
-Strategic interventions include more intensive (time and focus), immediate instruction aligned to students' instructional needs based on data from multiple measures including ongoing progress monitoring.
-Tier 2 serves the needs of students that are not making adequate progress given good, first instruction in Tier 1 and is for those in need of additional
+When assessment measures indicate that a student needs more instruction and intervention not access the core curriculum, then Tier 2 services are provided. • Tier 2, known as "Strategic or Supplemental Intervention," is provided in addition to Tier 1 core instruction.
+Strategic Intervention is for 10-15% of students that need additional time and type of instruction to learn successfully.
+Strategic interventions include more intensive (time and focus), immediate instruction to learned successfully.
+Structional needs based on data from multiple measures including ongoing progress monitoring.
+Tier 2 serves the needs of students that are not making adequate progress given good, first instruction in Tier 1 and is for those interventions can give students more time and focus in struction to additional instruction to increase the inepite for original progress monitoring.
+Tier 2 serves the needs of students that are not making adequate progress given good, first instruction in Tier 1 and is for those in never the subject of additional instruction to increase the inepite for original progress monitoring alvestudent more. • Tier 3, known as "Intensiv

-Los Angeles Unified School District PUBLIC SCHOOL OF CHOICE SERVICE PLAN FOR SPECIAL EDUCATION
+Los Angeles Unified School District PUBLIC SCHOOL CHOICE 3.0 SERVICE PLAN FOR SPECIAL EDUCATION